jenos1/GifTastic/README.md

 * The user is provided a sample set of Musicians to start, with the ability to add user-selected names.
 * Clicking on the Musician's button searches and returns ten images.
-* Clicking on any image changes the image to be dynamic as in a movie.
+* Clicking on any image changes the static image to be dynamic as in a movie.
 * Clicking on the dynamic image changes it back to a static image.

 ## Requirements